Mohamed Naguib: Forced resignation

 When Naguib began showing signs of independence from Nasser by distancing himself from the RCC's land reform decrees and drawing closer to Egypt's established political forces, namely the Wafd and the Muslim Brotherhood, Nasser resolved to depose him.
 In late 1953, Nasser accused Naguib of supporting the recently outlawed Muslim Brotherhood and of harboring dictatorial ambitions.
 A brief power struggle broke out between Naguib and Nasser for control of the military and of Egypt.
 Nasser ultimately won the struggle and managed to force Naguib to resign from the presidency of Egypt in November 1954.
 Nasser then placed Naguib under informal house arrest in a suburban Cairo villa owned by Zeinab Al-Wakil, the wife of former Prime Minister Mostafa El-Nahas.
 Naguib was released from house arrest in 1971 by President Anwar Sadat.

 Personal life and death

 Naguib was married and had four children, three sons and a daughter.
 His sons were Farouk, Yusuf and Ali.
 Life magazine reported shortly after the revolution in August 1952 that his eldest son Farouk, who was 14 years old, was planning to change his name.
 His daughter died in 1951.

 On 28 August 1984, Naguib died from liver cirrhosis in Cairo, Egypt.
 He was 83.
 Naguib had a military funeral that was attended by President Hosni Mubarak.
+Naguib's coffin, draped in Egyptian flag, was carried on a gun carriage drawn by six horses as brass bands played funeral music.
+Hundreds of mourners, including government officials, foreign dignitaries and family members, marched behind the carriage.